Notifications

 Overview

-Alberta relies on the competence and professionalism of Regulated Forestry Professionals (RFP) to apply sound forestry principles and practices.
+Alberta relies on the competence and professionalism of Regulated Forestry Professionals (RFPs) to apply sound forestry principles and practices.

-Regulated Forestry Professionals must follow specific standards and a Code of Ethics to practice forestry on public lands in Alberta.
+RFPs must follow specific standards and a Code of Ethics to practice forestry on public lands in Alberta.
 They are accountable to the public and their peers.
-Registered Professional Foresters (RPFs) and Registered Professional Forest Technicians (RPFTs) work for both government and the forest industry.
+RFPs work for both government and the forest industry.

 Legislation and standards

-The Regulated Forest Management Profession Act establishes regulations for RPFs and RPFTs.
-Through the act, the government has delegated the self-regulation of professional foresters to:
+The Regulated Forest Management Profession Act establishes regulations for RFPs.
+Through the act, the government has delegated the self-regulation of professional foresters to the Association of Alberta Forest Management Professionals (formerly the College of Alberta Professional Foresters(CAPF) and the College of Alberta Professional Forest Technologists (CAPFT)).

 Alberta Forest Management Planning Standard

-Forest Management Plans in Alberta are prepared by Regulated Forestry Professionals and must follow the Alberta Forest Management Planning Standard.
+Forest Management Plans are prepared by RFPs and must follow the Alberta Forest Management Planning Standard.

 The Alberta Forest Management Planning Standard (Annex 2, Role of Regulated Forestry Professionals in Forest Management) is the source document for RFP validation requirements.
 Applicable checklists accompany validated forest management submissions to Alberta to show the submitting RFPs due diligence in preparing the submission and to focus Alberta's review.